strand/make.bettermistak.es/source/resume/index.markdown

 **Web Developer**, Contour, April 2012 - Present

-* Write and refactor code (Ruby on Rails, jQuery) for Contour.com.
+* Write and refactor readable and maintainable Ruby on Rails code.
+* Improve the style and behavior of Contour.com.
+* Develop features which interact with social networks and internal APIs.
+* Deploy hotfixes and scheduled updates to our heroku-based site.

 **Production Specialist,** Microsoft contracting through Aquent, July 2011 – October 2011

-* Communicated with customers and vendors about ongoing projects.
-* Edited XML content using internal tools.
+* Edited XML content and queried databases using internal tools.
-* Queried databases using internal tools.
 * Ran shell commands and scripts to prepare content for localization handoffs.
 * Investigated details and troubleshot problems to resolve tickets.